 The printing plates are mounted onto cylindrical plate rollers, which are then loaded into the flexo press, with each required colour positioned in successive print stations.
 As each roller rotates, the plate collects ink from the inking roller (anilox roll) and then transfers the inked image onto the substrate.
 The wet ink then passes through a dryer, before the next colour is printed.

 The substrate is fed into the press in roll form, from the unwind station.
 The tension of the material is carefully monitored and controlled to ensure that all colours are printed in register.
 Any in-line embellishment or converting is then carried out, prior to rewinding or sheeting.

-There is also the availability of food grade ink for food packages and environmental friendly inks.
+There is also the availability of food-grade ink for food packages and environmentally friendly inks.

 Advances In Flexo Printing